-Students in the social work program, including in practicum, are considered to be practicing social work with the same obligations to the profession, staff and colleagues, practicum agencies and, particularly, to clients.
+Students in the social work program, including in practicum, are considered to be practicing social work with the same obligations to the profession, staff and colleagues, practicum agencies and to clients.
 The use of social media is common, but students need to understand and acknowledge that there are ethical limitations that must be honored.

 It is impossible to cover all aspects of personal presence on social media.
 Be guided by the notion that your public presence is part of who you are as a social worker.
-If you have questions about this policy, please direct them to the Program Coordinator.
+If you have questions about this policy, please direct them to the Academic Director for the Social Work Program.

 Students should review and be familiar with the Canadian Association of Social Workers (CASW) guidelines on Social Media Use and Social Work Practice.
-The CASW guidelines include the core social work values of:
+Familiarity with The Alberta College of Social Workers Standards of Practice is encouraged and will assist in ensuring professional behavior.